team-mayes/md_utils/README.rst

   Compresses lines in a given CSV based on duplicate values in a specified column (RMSD by default)  Compressed lines have their values averaged.

+lammps_dist
+  Calculates the distances between a given set of atom pairs for each time step in a given LAMMPS dump file.